 This is where you can mix the build up depending on how things are going, many of us will play hundreds of games on LoL, no two are quite the same.
-Here I will talk about different items to build dependent on the enemy team and how the game is playing out.
+This is why it's important to remain flexible with your build depending on who you're playing against.

-If you are having trouble farming then get a Philosopher's stone instead of the second Doran's Ring.
+If you are having trouble farming then get a Ancient Coin instead of a second Doran's Ring.

 If the enemy team is crowd control intensive and AP heavy (they have lots of stuns and slows) then take Mercury's Treads instead of Sorcerer's Shoes.

-If they are stunning and AD heavy then I would suggest still taking Sorcerer's Shoes but getting Philosopher's stone in place of the second Doran's Ring and then upgrading it to Eleisa's Miracle after about 10 minutes of having the stone.
+If they are stunning and AD heavy then I would suggest still taking Sorcerer's Shoes but getting Ancient Coin in place of the second Doran's Ring and then upgrading it to Talisman of Ascension towards the late game.

 Most importantly: Use your own judgement, there are thousands of combinations of teams on LoL, do your best to judge what will best counter the enemies specific team.
 As I have said before this is a guide not a strict set of rules, the more you play the better you will get!
 (Hopefully).

-If you have any feedback do not hesitate to add me in game or comment below, I am always trying to improve the way I play so your comments will be very much appreciated.
+If you have any feedback do not hesitate to add me in game or comment below, I am always trying to improve the guide, and the way I play so your comments will be appreciated.